 The STEER team now includes clinicians, scientists, teachers and technology developers.
 We are committed to developing new tools in partnership with educational institutions.
 At present, we are incubating USTEER and CAS Tracking within schools and universities in the UK.2018

-In 2019 STEER will pilot CAS Tracking- a new tool to improve steering in the classroom.
-We will also launch USTEER- our post-school app which will enable students to take ownership of their AS Tracking journey and continue developing the ability to steer well in work, study and life.
+In 2019 STEER launched USTEER- our post-school app which will enable students to take ownership of their AS Tracking journey and continue developing the ability to steer well beyond school in the workplace.

-The challenges facing young adults entering the world of work and life are getting harder.
-Equipping them with the ability to steer will help young people sustain healthier relationships, better emotional regulation and more productive working behaviours.
+The challenges facing young adults entering the world of work are getting harder.
+Equipping them with the ability to steer will help young people develop more productive, sustainable, employable behaviours.